Exactly $m$-coloured complete infinite subgraphs: Acknowledgements

-\textbf{Acknowledgements.} I would like to thank my supervisor B\'{e}la Bollob\'{a}s for bringing this question to my attention and for carefully reading an earlier version of this paper.
+I would like to thank my supervisor B\'{e}la Bollob\'{a}s for bringing the question considered in this paper to my attention and for his many helpful comments about the presentation.